biopython/docs/README.rst

-The intention is to use https://biopython.org/docs/dev/api/ for the API documentation for latest master branch, with ``/dev/`` replaced with the version for releases, e.g. https://biopython.org/docs/1.74/api/
+The intention is to use https://biopython.org/docs/dev/api/ for the API documentation for latest master branch, with ``/dev/`` replaced with the version for releases, e.g. https://biopython.org/docs/1.74/api/ and a symlink such that https://biopython.org/docs/latest/api/ points at the latest release (which will need updating with each release).

 We would not expect or intend to edit the documentation directly in this repository.